 Founded in 1875, Brigham Young University (BYU) is a private university owned and operated by the Church of Jesus Christ of Latter-day Saints (LDS), also known as the Mormon Church.
-In addition to requiring four Bible study courses and enforcing a strict dress code, BYU requires yearly ecclesiastical endorsements for each student and enforces a no-beards policy.
+In addition to requiring four Bible study courses and enforcing a strict dress code, BYU requires yearly ecclesiastical endorsements for each student.

 Members of the LDS church receive a discount of nearly $3,000 per semester.
 While BYU offers no secular or LGBTQ+ student organizations, it does offer clubs for Jewish and Muslim students.
 Temple attendance is encouraged but not required.
 The BYU honor code specifically bans premarital sex and homosexual behavior, and student housing is gender segregated.

 - Whitworth University

 Whitworth University was founded in 1890 and maintains an affiliation with the Presbyterian Church.
 While Christianity plays a role in student culture at Whitworth, the university is lax about enforcing religious perspectives, maintaining that its mission is to educate everybody.
 Required religion courses include one Bible study class, but the other 12 credits come from other worldview-related courses.
 There is no dress code, and the behavior code uses gender-neutral language in banning sexual conduct on campus.
 Student organizations include an LGBT+ club as well as a club for Catholic students and another for pro-life students.
 There are no official Jewish, Muslim, or secular student organizations.
 Student housing is co-ed, and attendance at on-campus chapel meetings is optional but encouraged.

 - Kenyon College